webappvicio/atmail860onAWS/README.md

 - _redis_: nosql based for user session management (to be replaced by AWS ElasticCache)
 - _ansible_: configuration management and package depolyment tool
 - _logstash_: logs processing and transformation (not installed, replaced by CloudWatch Agent)
-- _elastic search_: search and analytics engine for events reporting and statistics (not installed, replaced by CloudWatch Inisghts)
+- _elastic search_: search and analytics engine for events reporting and statistics (not installed, replaced by CloudWatch Insights)
 - _mariadb_: open source fork of MySQL relational databases (not installed, replaced by AWS RDS)

 #### Open Source add-on packages